Black Hours, Morgan MS 493: Commission

 The black books of hours are a grouping of four to five (some books so defined contain only a few pages in this style) extant Flemish illuminated manuscripts so named for their dark appearance.
 The effect was achieved by soaking the vellum in black dye or ink before they were lettered with gold and silver leaf.
-The black dye was highly corrosive and so the metals had to be of high purity, and the vellum needed to be unusually thick to survive the process.
+The black dye was highly corrosive so the metals had to be of high purity, and the vellum needed to be unusually thick to survive the process.
 The black manuscripts date from about 1455–80 and include the "Black Hours, Hispanic Society, New York" (c.
 1458), "Black Hours of Galeazzo Maria Sforza" (c.
 1466–67) and the "Hours of Mary of Burgundy" (c.
 1477).
 The artwork is of a sophisticated and unusual taste, and the uncommon colour of the pages likely carried an almost mystical aura for the owner.
 MS M.493 can thus be assumed as intended for high nobility; probably from the court of Philip the Good or Charles the Bold.

 The members of the Burgundian court were known to have had a preference for dark, sombre colours, and the black books can be assumed to have been designed specifically for their taste.
 Black books were more highly regarded than conventional illuminated books of hours, and today art historians assume they were commissioned by the court of Philip the Good.
 Philip's proclivity for black arose from the brutal assassination in 1419 of his father John the Fearless.
 The funeral procession was lined with 2000 black flags with black standards.
-From then on Philip wore only black clothes, as an expression of his grief.
+From then on, Philip wore only black clothes as an expression of his grief.
 The style was adapted by other members of the court, who seem to have favoured black against gold and silver in artworks as well in formal dress, as can be seen in Rogier van der Weyden's contemporary Jean Wauquelin presenting his 'Chroniques de Hainaut' to Philip the Good.
 Emperor Maximilian I observed of the Burgundian rulers that their collections were "luxurious, the home treasury, and the library full of treasures, and the court ceremonial were oriented on a godlike super-elevation of the ruler."